rolandholik/BT-sphinx-docs/source/quixote.rst

 quixote(\|us\|xen\|sgx\|mcu) (-P\|) -c {model_name} -m {model_file} (-e\|)

--P indicates process mode -- modeled namespace is created inside a child process -c indicates container with name as argument, however when used with -P it sets the name of the process namespace
+-P indicates process mode -- modeled namespace is created inside a child process -w sets the name of the workload, which is by default runc process, when used with -P it sets the name of the process namespace
 -m specifies the file from which the model is to be read -e if set, makes the model enforced -- in case of deviation from the model defined in the *model_file* all following operations in the namespace will get